robocasa/robocasa-web/index.md

   </div>
 </figure> -->

 In this initial release, we focus on kitchen scenes.
-To capture complexity and diversity of real-world environments, we consult numerous architecture and home design magazines and compile a collection of kitchen layouts and styles reflecting the vast diversity of kitchens in homes around the world.
+To capture the complexity and diversity of real-world environments, we consult numerous architecture and home design magazines and compile a collection of kitchen layouts and styles reflecting the vast diversity of kitchens in homes around the world.
 We model these kitchens according to standard size and spatial specifications and fit them with a large repository of interactable furniture and appliances spanning cabinets, stoves, sinks, microwaves, and more.

 ## Cross-Embodiment Support